 Forbid discussion: This may seem counter-intuitive to old-school thinkers.
-What’s a meeting without talk, after all?
-But at the start of brainstorming, analysis is death.
+What’s a meeting without talking, after all?
+But at the start of brainstorming, over-analysis is death.
 Wait until you have your long list of ideas, first.

 Ban cynics: Early criticism of ideas guarantees you fewer good ideas overall.
 Anyone who can’t accommodate randomness of thought shouldn’t be there.

-Make the process visible: Be sure to record the ideas as the come on a flipchart or board.
+Make the process visible: Be sure to record the ideas as they come on a flip chart or board.
 They must be seen by the group to be useful.